 Day 3 Chicago - St. Louis (480KM)

-This morning, pick up your rental car and get ready for an unforgettable journey historic Route 66.
-This legendary old road passes through a variety of pure Americana landscapes and takes in some of the country’s biggest, oldest and most peculiar sites.
-En route, don’t miss Wilmington’s most photographed “citizen”, the larger-than-life green Gemini Giant, and Atlanta’s Bunyan Giant, a 19-foot statue of Paul Bunyan holding a giant hot dog.
+This morning, pick up your rental car and get ready for an unforgettable journey into the then and now of America along historic Route 66.
+This legendary old road passes through a variety of pure Americana landscapes and takes in some of the country’s biggest, oldest and most peculiar sites along the way.
+Enroute, don’t miss Wilmington’s most photographed “citizen”, the larger-than-life green Gemini Giant, and Atlanta’s Bunyan Giant, a 19-foot statue of Paul Bunyan holding a giant hot dog.
 In Springfield, stop at the Cozy Dog Drive-In, the birthplace of the corn dog, and explore the legacy of Abraham Lincoln with a visit to the Lincoln Home National Historic Site.
-Once in St. Louis, the largest city along Route 66, follow in the footsteps of legendary explorers by visiting the historic sites found throughout the city, including the Gateway Arch, the nation’s tallest monument.
+Once in St. Louis, the largest city along Route 66, you can follow in the footsteps of legendary explorers by visiting the historic sites found throughout the city, including the Gateway Arch, the nation’s tallest monument

 Day 4 St. Louis - Springfield (340KM)

 Continue through the Ozark Highlands of southern Missouri to Springfield, recognized as the birthplace of Route 66 in 1926.
-En route, be sure to stop at Meramec Caverns, Missouri’s buried treasure located in Stanton.
-These caverns are an extensive set of natural limestone caves whose formations and colors are as unique as they are beautiful.
-Adding to the pleasure of exploring the caves is learning that Jesse James used them as a hideout and took advantage of the underground river to escape through the “back door”.
+Enroute, be sure to stop at Meramec Caverns, Missouri’s buried treasure located in Stanton.
+These caverns are an extensive set of natural limestone caves whose formations and colours are as unique as they are beautiful.

-Continue through Oklahoma to Amarillo, located in the pancake-flat plains of the Texas Panhandle.
+This morning, visit Elk City’s eclectic and great fun Old Town Museum complex.
+Waiting to be explored is the story of pioneering western Oklahoma - the Transportation Museum, Old Town Museum and Ranch Museum are topped off with the National Route 66 Museum, a memorable way to take leave of the Sooner State.
+Continue on to Amarillo, located in the pancake-flat plains of the Texas Panhandle.
 This area of Texas was once the buffalo-rich grasslands of the Great Plains, inhabited by bands of Kiowa and Comanche Indians.
-Stop en route at the Route 66 Museum in Clinton where you can experience six decades of Route 66 history, and at Shamrock’s Tower Station and U-Drop Inn Café, whose towering spire is still a reminder of the booming business it once saw.
+Stop en route at Shamrock’s Tower Station and U-Drop Inn Café, whose towering spire is still a reminder of the booming business it once saw.
 See the first restored Phillips 66 gas station in McLean, and two other eye-catching sights in Groom, the leaning water tower and a giant stainless steel cross that easily stands 150-feet tall.
-In Amarillo be sure to stop at Big Texas Steak Ranch where only the very hungry should attempt their 72oz. steak challenge.
+Once in Amarillo, be sure to stop at Big Texas Steak Ranch where only the very hungry should attempt their 72oz. steak challenge.

 Located approximately in the center of New Mexico, Albuquerque spreads north and south along the banks of the Rio Grande and is by far the state’s largest city.
 Spend the day exploring Downtown Albuquerque’s Central Avenue, a treasure trove of Route 66 landmarks and one of the original Route 66 towns.
 Historic Old Town offers a taste of New Mexico’s Spanish colonial past while the Indian Pueblo Cultural Center, owned by the state’s 19 different Pueblo communities, traces the history of the region’s Native American cultures.